DanielOdozi/printf/README.md

 7- individual attempts
 8- merge commits
 9- push to repo
-10- move on to the next problem
+10- Move to the next problem-
----